RedFox20/Mama/README.md

 ## Who is this FOR?
-Anyone who develops cross-platform C++ libraries or applications which target any combination of [Windows, Linux, macOS, iOS, Android, Raspberry, Oclea].
+Anyone who develops cross-platform C++ libraries or applications which target any combination of [Windows, Linux, macOS, iOS, Android, Raspberry, Oclea, MIPS].
 And anyone who is not satisfied with system-wide dependencies and linker bugs caused by incompatible system-wide libraries on Linux.